SBDKsama/Election_Narratives_Team_B/README.md

 By leveraging the Google API, we systematically extract emails and consolidate them into the [`emails_extracted.json`](./data/emails_extracted.json), categorically organized with key details like email address, sender's name, and plain text content.
 This structured JSON dataset lays the groundwork for subsequent stages, such as in-depth data analysis.

 ### Data classification
 Once `emails_extracted.json` is in order, we can initiate the classification of senders by their political affiliations and the states they represent.
 We compile this information into two distinct files: [`All_Senders_Emails.json`](./data/All_senders_Emails.json) and [`Candidates_Emails.json`](./data/Candidate_Emails.json), which facilitate the analysis of each candidate's party and state affiliations.
 This is achieved by querying each sender's name against the database available at www.fec.gov/search, which provides comprehensive political data.
 Subsequently, we'll integrate this newly acquired information into `emails_extracted.json` to enrich our dataset.
+Next, we also did a deep analysis of all the links included in the emails.
+We collect all the hostnames in all the emails stored in [`hostname.json`](./data/hostname.json) for further data analysis.

+# Data Analysis
+In

 # Getting Started